Ther-nullptr/mineworld/README.md

 ## ☎️ Contact

 We welcome feedback and collaboration from our audience.
-If you have suggestions, questions, or observe unexpected/offensive behavior in our technology, please contact us through `junliangguo AT microsoft.com`.
+If you have suggestions, questions, or observe unexpected/offensive behavior in our technology, please contact us through `tianyuhe AT microsoft.com`.

 ## 📄 Contributing